EsmaNErdem/capstone2/README.md

 - **User Authentication and Authorization:** Strengthen security measures with user registration, login functionalities, and JWT token-based authentication.
 Frontend validation is facilitated by Formik, guiding users through secure login and signup processes while maintaining data integrity.

 - **Browsing and Filtering Books:** Empower users to effortlessly browse and filter books, explore detailed information, like books, add reviews, and engage with liked reviews.
-Employ debouncing in the frontend to enhance user experience by preventing unnecessary API calls.
+Employ debouncing in the frontend to enhance user experience by preventing unnecessary API calls with filtering.
 In the backend, efficiently retrieve filtered data from the Google Books API through external API AJAX calls.

 - **Browsing and Filtering Book Reviews:** Enable users to navigate through book reviews, applying various filters such as likes and adding their own reviews.
-Employ debouncing in the frontend for streamlined user interactions.
+Employ debouncing in the frontend for streamlined user interactions with filtering.
 On the backend, leverage SQL queries to efficiently fetch filtered review data from the database.

 - **User Follow System:** Foster social interaction by implementing a user-follow system, allowing users to connect with each other.
 The frontend dynamically updates to enhance user experience, creating an engaging social environment.